evi25/DataquestProjects/README.md

 # DataquestProjects
-Some of the Guided Projects I completed on [Dataquest](https://www.dataquest.io/) platform
+Some of the Guided Projects I've completed on the [Dataquest](https://www.dataquest.io/) platform